TilikWebDev/Landing/README.md

 The project was created to fulfill the technical task.

-You can check the Laning [Here](https://tilikwebdeveloper.github.io/Landing/)
+You can check the Landing [Here](https://tilikwebdeveloper.github.io/Landing/)